xLink/data-grid/docs/usage/using-the-javascript-plugin.md

 Option | Type | Description
 ------ | ---- | -----------
-source | string | The API endpoint URI. sort | object | Set a default column and direction for sorting. threshold | integer | Minimum amount of results before pagination is applied. dividend | integer | The maximum amount of pages you wish to have. throttle | integer | The maxmim amount of results on a single page.
-Overrides dividend. type | string | The type of pagination to use.
+source | string | The API endpoint URI. threshold | integer | Minimum amount of results before pagination is applied. dividend | integer | The maximum amount of pages you wish to have. throttle | integer | The maxmim amount of results on a single page.
+Overrides dividend. paginationType | string | The type of pagination to use.
 Options are: "single", "multiple" and "infinite". templateSettings | object | Changes the surrounding braces.
-Data Grid's default is set to <% ... %>. loader | string | class of id of a loading element to be shown while the ajax request is made. callback | function | This parameter you can pass a function that will run every time a filter is added, or a sort is applied.
-This function recives one argument, and gives you access to anyting set within the plugin.
+Data Grid's default is set to <% ... %>. defaultSort | object | Set a default sort, by applying column and direction attributes. sortClasses | object | Set the CSS classes to apply to [data-sort] objects by changed the asc and desc attributes. searchTimeout | number | Set the threshold for the live search feature.
+(Time after last keystroke before search starts) loader | string | class of id of a loading element to be shown while the ajax request is made. callback | function | This parameter you can pass a function that will run every time a filter is added, or a sort is applied.
+This function recives one argument, and gives you access most values within Data Grid.